HeyTimApple/Open-Source-Windows-Apps/README.md

 # Open-Source-Windows-Apps
-A place to cataloug different Open Source apps available within the Windows ecosystem.
+A place to catalog different Open Source apps available within the Windows ecosystem.
 Please feel free to contribute.
 Simply put the app and a Link it to it's page.
 Thanks

 **Audio**